brain8d/brain8d/README.md

 ## Hi there 👋 I'm Brian

 I am Brian Daza.
-Genetic/Bio-engineer turned Data Scientist.
+Genetic/Bio-engineer turned Data Engineer.
 I also really like coffee and cooking and climbing and pizza 🍕.
 - 🔭  Currently learning to use AI tools for Data Science at BeCode.
 - :dna:  "To understand something, build it".